amhossaini/AreonVoice/README.md

 # AreonVoice
+##Problem
+Some Times, Some Words would last forever:
+A word to next generation
+A truth that should shout out
+A word to our loves
+A word to whom we care about

 ## Record what matter for ever
 **AreonVoice** is a messaging app built on Areon blockchain using Node.js and React.